Varun8658/CN/README.md

 Unauthorized users can access critical data of an organization in case LAN admin is not able to secure centralized data repository.
 Local Area Network requires a constant LAN administration as there are issues related to software setup and hardware failures

-Personal Area Network
+Personal Area Network:-
 A Personal Area Network (PAN) is smallest network which is very personal to a user.
 This may include Bluetooth enabled devices or infra-red enabled devices.
 PAN has connectivity range up to 10 meters.
 PAN may include wireless computer keyboard and mouse, Bluetooth enabled headphones, wireless printers and TV remotes.

 Personal Area Network
 For example, Piconet is Bluetooth-enabled Personal Area Network which may contain up to 8 devices connected together in a master-slave fashion.

-Advantages of PAN
+Advantages of PAN:-
 Here are the important pros/benefits of PAN network:

 PAN networks are relatively secure and safe